damasch/electron-app/README.md

 }
 ```

 Asar is a package.
-More information on the end of this docuemnt.
+More information on the end of this document.

 ## Entry point and Build operations